 The liability of its members is limited to the provision of the company’s initial capital.
 As a general rule, members are not otherwise responsible for the company’s liabilities, meaning that the private property of the members cannot be touched by the liabilities of the company, except few cases which are specified by relevant legislation.

 No securities may be issued in respect of the business quotas.
-A Limited Liability Company could have only one member (a single-member Limited Liability Company).
+A Limited Liability Company could operate even having one member (as a single-member Limited Liability Company).

 Company Limited by Shares (Részvénytársaság | Rt.)